JohnnyLdeAlba/enigmav/README.md

 CREATE DATABASE DATABASE_NAME;
 ```

-This command installs the database included with Enigma V's repository
+The following command installs the database file included in this repository
 into your newly created database.
 Be sure to replace username with your
-username, for example if your username is root then you need to type in
+username, for example if your username is `root` then you need to type in
--uroot.
+`-uroot`.
 Also be sure to replace database_name with the name of your database.

 ```bash
 sudo mysql -uusername -p database_name < database.sql